-The institution's website is well organized and offers detailed information about the PSP.
-The website of PSP includes general information on its structure, study topics, the admission criteria for the PSP, curriculum, course outlines, faculty members, advisory board, tuition fees etc. The alumni network section is still under construction.
+The institution's website is well-structured and provides comprehensive details about the PSP, including general information on its structure, study topics, assessment criteria, curriculum, course descriptions, teaching staff, advisory board, Scientific Committee, tuition fees, and student e-services like asynchronous distance learning, email, and VPN access.
+The alumni network section is still under development.
 Moreover, the Policy for Quality Assurance of the academic unit is not available online in English on the PSP website.
-The website's content is accessible in both Greek and English, ensuring a broader reach to diverse audiences.
-However, the English version is not as up to date as the Greek version, which may create inconsistencies and confusion for non-Greek-speaking visitors.
-Ensuring that both versions are regularly updated and aligned would significantly improve the website's reliability and user experience.
+The website's content is accessible in both Greek and English language

-The PSP's website is relatively simple and does not incorporate the modern features typically expected of an academic platform.
-Its outdated appearance and restricted functionality fail to showcase the program's quality or attract prospective students effectively.
-Additionally, the lack of promotion through social media limits its ability to reach a wider audience and improve visibility.
-Updating the website's design and implementing a robust social media strategy are crucial for overcoming these challenges.
+The current website of the postgraduate program is quite simple and lacks the modern features expected of an academic platform.
+Its outdated design and limited functionality do not adequately reflect the program's quality or appeal to potential students.
+Furthermore, there is little to no promotion of the website or the program through social media, missing an opportunity to engage with a broader audience and enhance its visibility.
+Modernizing the website and incorporating a strong social media strategy are essential steps to address these shortcomings.

-All the information published in the PSP website is clear and beneficial for students, academic staff, and stakeholders.
+All the information published in the PSP website is clear and beneficial for students, academic staff and stakeholders.
 The website provides comprehensive information about the overall structure of the program, as well as the structure and content of each individual course.